Implementation

 Operational efficiency

-Financial benefits
+Financial visibility

 • Operational headroom to add new channels (B2B portal, marketplaces, POS)